 Multithreading has been natively supported by NI LabVIEW since the mid 1990s.
 With the introduction of multicore CPUs, developers can now take full advantage of the capabilities of this new technology with the help of LabVIEW.
 Parallel programming poses new challenges when developing applications for multicore CPUs such as synchronizing concurrent access to shared memory by multiple threads, and processor affinity.
 LabVIEW handles most multithreading tasks automatically while giving flexibility to users to assign threads to CPUs (or cores of the same CPU) of their choice.

 If you are developing a real-time application, the best way to monitor detailed CPU usage and other events is by capturing execution traces from real-time targets.
 With the help of the Real-Time Execution Trace Toolkit you can view and analyze the execution traces of real-time tasks including Virtual Instruments (Vis) and Operating System (OS) threads.
-The Real-Time Execution Trace Toolkit is an add-on for LabVIEW Real-Time 7.1.1 (and later) and LabWindows/CVI Real-Time 8.5 (and later).
-It comes with a 7-day evaluation period.
+The Real-Time Execution Trace Toolkit is an add-on for LabVIEW Real-Time 7.1.1 and later and LabWindows/CVI Real-Time 8.5 and later.
 It consists of two parts: the Instrumentation VIs and the Trace Viewing Utility.
 The Instrumentation VIs need to be added around the code whose execution you would like to trace.
 The Trace Viewing Utility is used to view the captured execution trace.

 Accessing low level execution information is critical for optimizing and debugging real-time applications because you can easily identify sources of jitter such as processor affinity, memory allocations, priority inheritance, or race conditions.